appscode/blog/content/post/monthly-review-december-2023/index.md

 #### Automating Continuous Archiving and Point-in-Time Recovery for PostgreSQL with KubeDB

-AppsCode held a webinar on “Automating Continuous Archiving and Point-in-Time Recovery for PostgreSQL with KubeDB” on 13th September 2023.
+AppsCode held a webinar on “Automating Continuous Archiving and Point-in-Time Recovery for PostgreSQL with KubeDB” on 13th December 2023.
 The contents discussed in the webinar:

 - Installing KubeDB and KubeStash
 - Deploy PostgreSQL Cluster